Family ministries at asbury

 A Note from Heather Jackson, Director of Family Ministries

-I know most of your lives are probably a bit different than they were a week ago or even a few days ago.
-Our current reality can be hard, overwhelming, and even anxiety-producing.
+We understand that our current reality can be hard, overwhelming, and even anxiety-producing, especially for families.
 In these times, take a deep breath, pray for peace, and talk openly about your fears, concerns, and hopes.
-Be proactive and follow the CDC's recommendations here: LINK, and if the weather cooperates, take a walk.
+We encourage you to be proactive and follow the CDC's recommendations, especially concerning masks and vaccinations (click here for link), and if the weather cooperates, take a walk or play outside.

 I encourage you to continue to pray:

-1. For those in our community, nation, and world who have contracted the novel coronavirus and their families.
+1. For those in our community, nation, and world who have contracted the novel coronavirus and its variants, and their families.